John H, CA

 <- Click ->

 Critically endangered California Condors continue to die from lead poisoning primarily because they ingest lead fragments from spent ammunition.
 These scavengers feed on animal carcasses or gut piles, often left behind by hunters.
 When animals are shot with lead-based bullets, small fragments of the lead are left in the remains, which the Condors unknowingly consume when feeding.
 Once ingested, even a piece of lead the size of a grain of rice can be absorbed from their gut into their bloodstream, leading to lead poisoning.
 Eagles and other raptors also ingest lead in a similar manner.
-Hunters and their families also often ingest lead, as fine particles of lead are often found in the meat of lead-shot game.
-Lead poisoning has occurred in those who eat game meat frequently.
+Hunters and their families also often ingest lead, as fine particles of lead are often found in the meat of game killed with lead-shot.
+Lead poisoning has occurred in those who eat game frequently, and studies have also found that people who eat wild game (not taken by archery) have higher blood lead levels on average than those that do not.

 Click ->